guillim/guillim.github.io/_posts/2021-03-03-first-weeks-as-CTO.markdown

 # Organization
 It is your role to create the **structure for your tech team to be efficient**.
 Subsequently, it defines the **management style** you aim for.
 At a very early stage, don't overthink it: 3 devs don't require well-defined organizations.
 But soon, you'll have to **split your tech team** into smaller crews, and you better have anticipated this.
 Main reason: an organization require **cultural values** _(ex: autonomy)_ shared by your team.
 To give an example: one of the reason Agile methods fail is when people don't identify themselves to its values.
-Sometimes you can't change people, so better recruit them carefully with this topic in mind.
+Sometimes you can't change people, so better hire them carefully with this topic in mind.
 Keep in mind that the organization is alive: it evolves with your team size.

 **Values**: on top of your enterprise culture, try to find pillars for your product, and they will drive its development.
 _ex: reliability & velocity